mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: B+

-At the end of the day, it's just a metal and plastic panel, so there's not much to do well or poorly.
-But it feels sturdy and installs into the rack well.
+At the end of the day, a patch panel is just some metal and plastic, so there's not much to do well or poorly.
+But the NewYork model feels sturdy and installs into the rack well.

 One of the reasons I chose the NewYork brand patch panel was that I saw reviews mention a rear bar that helps support Ethernet cables.
 In my rack, the rear bar doesn't do anything.
 It's too close to the Ethernet ports to provide support, and they don't seem to need it anyway.